margaretmf/margaretmf.github.io/poetry.md

 The sound of silence is so grand, so great, so beautiful.
 In the silence, I can hear the greatest music, the greatest song of all.
 In the silence, I feel the leaves, the rain, the sun, the breeze, the road, the trucks, the goodness of all the people on both side of politics.
-I made myself vulnerable, started opening up, felt guilt and then shame, and then embarassment, then violent, and then anger.
+I made myself vulnerable, started opening up, felt guilt and then shame, and then embarassment, then violent, and then angry.
 I opened up in the wrong way.
 There was silence, no response, feelings of inferiority.
 I fell, and stooped so low in violence.
 I rose up higher with a bounce in my step, a love for someone else, and a resilient sense of being.